SuttonNet

 Facts of life in an information age

-1. People are entitled to access information and commentary, and to make wise informed decisions about matters which affect us, our society and our children.
+1. People are entitled to access information & commentary, and to make wise informed decisions about matters which affect us, our society and our children.
 We're all responsible to make decisions, and we need grist to our mill.

 2. As for discerning which 'facts' are really facts and which conclusions are well grounded - we've all been given brains.
 As adults, it is our responsibility to use them.
 Pre-mushed food (& information) is for infants.
-If all our intellectual food comes packaged and filtered, people never grow our own capacity to judge wisely.
+If all our intellectual food comes packaged & filtered, people never grow our own capacity to judge wisely.

 3. Every webpage, video, book, newspaper etc reflects somebody's interests, worldviews and opinions (fairly held or not).
-They might be the views of an editor, website owner, guest writer, advertisers, or some other entity which exerts influence in secret or openly via cash, coercion or favours.
+They might be the views of an editor, website owner, guest writer, advertisers; or some other entity which exerts influence in secret or openly via cash, coercion or favours.

 4. Business owners and their employees have responsibilities.
 Among them are integrity, honesty and consistency: to treat clients and site users fairly under their rules.
-Even the biggest corporation is comprised of people; no business is exempt from morality.
+Even the biggest corporation is comprised of people.
+No business is exempt from morality.

+Facebook, Youtube, etc and the mainstream media are information sources, whether reliable or not.
 What kinds of information do they present or omit, and why?
 It's up to those who use and even trust such online services to find out, or at least to be wary.

 Ownership & authority

-Fair questions for online platforms & services
+Questions for online platforms & services

 1. Does the service make their restrictions on content/posts clear to users?